kavyaagarwal178/heterogenous_list_sort_python/README.md

-in this question I solved the mixed list types
+in this question I sorted the mixed list types values